vpc-ccg/sedef/README.md

 | `cigar`            | CIGAR string of the SD mate alignment |
 | `filter_score`     | `(aln_gaps + aln_mismatches) / aln_len` (should be ≥ 0.5) |

-All errors are expressed in percentages (0-100) of the alignment length unless otherwise noted.
+All errors are expressed in percentages (0.0--1.0) of the alignment length unless otherwise noted.

+> *Warning*: as per WGAC, when calculating the similarity and error rates (fields `score`, `fracMatch`, `fracMatchIndel` and `filter_score`) SEDEF counts a gap as a *single* error (so the hypothetical alignment of `A-----GC` and `AT-----C` will have error 4 and NOT 8).
+This might lead to SDs with rather large gap contents.
+For more filtering, consult `comment` field that provides the percentage of match/mismatch and gap bases.

 ### Manual transmission